shafreeck/slides/src/slides/example.md

 * Just play, every opened from the shared url will keep in sync with your slide

 ---

-class:black,green-text,text-darken-2
+class:green-text text-darken-2 deep-orange lighten-2

 # Presents mode

-* Press `c` to clone a slide
+* Press "c" to clone a slide
-* Press `p` to enter present mode
+* Press "p" to enter present mode
 * Drag the normal mode slide to the screen where you want to show

 ???
 Yeah! this is present mode, your notes comes here.

 ---

-class:pink-text,text-darken-2
+class:pink-text text-darken-2  yellow lighten-2

 # Usage